dax8it/ATJIUJITSU-REAL-NEW/content/blog/lijjn-super-fight-daniel-orama.md

 ## **Celebrating Daniel Orama: A 39-Second Win That Speaks Volumes!**

-Hey there, future martial artists!
-We've got some exciting news that we can't wait to share.
-Our very own Daniel Orama just set an amazing record at the Long Island Jiu-Jitsu Network Tournament with the fastest submission—get this—in just 39 seconds!
-This isn't just a win for Daniel; it's proof of the top-notch Brazilian Jiu-Jitsu and MMA training you can expect at our friendly Academy.
-Talk about Mental Toughness and Discipline, right?
-Come Join the Fun and Learning at Our Martial Arts Academy!
+If you're searching for a top-tier Martial Arts school, your search ends here!
+We're ecstatic to celebrate Daniel Orama, who clinched the title for the fastest submission in a jaw-dropping 39 seconds at the the Long Island Jiu-Jitsu Network Tournament  This is a showcase of the dedication to Brazilian Jiu-Jitsu and MMA training you can expect at our Academy.
+Join the Fun and Learning at Our Martial Arts Academy! is a showcase of the dedication to

 Inspired by Daniel's incredible feat?
 We bet you are!
 Whether you're new to Martial Arts and looking to get fit while learning some cool Self-Defense moves, or you're an experienced hand aiming to up your Jiu-Jitsu game, we've got something for everyone.
 Our classes cover everything from Brazilian Jiu-Jitsu to Muay Thai and even Kickboxing.
 So, you'll not only get stronger and more disciplined but also have a ton of fun doing it!

 ### Why You'll Love Being Part of Our Martial Arts Family Near You

 Our Academy is more than just a school; it's a community where everyone is rooting for each other.
 From mastering ground-based Jiu-Jitsu techniques to perfecting your Muay Thai kicks, we offer a complete Martial Arts experience.
 So why wait?
-Come join our family; we can't wait to welcome you!
+Come join our family; we can't wait to have you on the mats!

 <iframe width="1280" height="721" src="https://www.youtube.com/embed/FyKRnVYz3W0" title="Daniel Orama - LIJJN Super Fight" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>